fboender/scriptform/doc/MANUAL.md

 - **`users`**: A dictionary of users where the key is the username and the value is the plaintext password.
 This field is not required. **Dictionary**.

-For example, here's a form definition file that contains two forms:
+For example, here's a form config file that contains two forms:

     {
       "title": "Test server",